w3c/wai-curricula/content/designer/user-research-and-requirements.md

 * determine the characteristics of participants in usability testing based on different factors, such as overall project requirements, level of experience, use of assistive technology, and type of disability
 * ensure recruitment of participants consider the variety of disabilities, assistive technologies, adaptive strategies, and levels of experience in conjunction with overall usability requirements
 * ensure adequate location is chosen to conduct the tests depending on the test goals, assistive technology needs, custom setups, transportation means, accessibility of the facilities, and others
-* ensure adequate time for participants to carry on tasks is allocated, such as different time sets for different levels of experience and familiarity with the web or application
+* ensure adequate timings for participants to carry on tasks is allocated, for example different time sets for different levels of experience with the assistive technology and different levels of familiarity with the web or application

 ## Ideas to Assess Knowledge for Module